ukushu/TOASTack/ReadMe.md

 1) You can create your own toast design
 2) Polish this design for iOS and macOS both
+3) Put your custom design into separated file of "Toast_Designs" directory
-3) Make Pull Request with this design, so other people can use your toast templates :)
+4) Make Pull Request with this design, so other people can use your toast templates :)

 [1]: https://i.sstatic.net/wJLOGVY8.gif